Check out labs of a 38 year old male that was damaged.

 - Not having morning erections

 These are luckily problems which can be fixed with simple lifestyle changes.
-By changing your food choices, eating right and working to get insulin down, to get A1c down, you can see a significant increase in these conditions.
+By changing your food choices, eating right, and working to get your insulin levels down (specifically A1c level down), you can see a significant increase in these conditions.

-He was able to improve his thyroid hormone levels, as well as his C-reactive proteins levels.
+He was able to improve his thyroid hormone levels, as well as his C-reactive protein levels.
 His thyroid levels increased (which is good), and his C-reactive proteins decreased, showing markedly less inflammation.

 At this point, we caught some of the most significant issues, namely ferritin.
 This patient had high ferritin.
 Nobody had checked this before we did.